HughP/dnj-corpus/README.md

 #### Metrics
 ##### Pre text clean up stats
+It should be noted that the percentages of characters and the percentages of phonemes presented here are attested only in this corpus.
+This corpus is not necessarily natural speech, and some characters may be over represented because _˗Pamɛbhamɛ_, which was targeted at new readers, published a chart of the alphabet in nearly every issue.

 First round were off a bit because 4 issues of the local news paper did not get added to the file `mass-text.txt` Linux Command Line:
 `wc -l -w -m`